-Consider the following topics as you read The Joy Luck Club.
+Consider the following topics as you read Fahrenheit 451.
 Approaching a text with a purpose will make your reading more focused and beneficial, so consider the following topics:

-- Characterization: Consider and note passages that demonstrate strong characterization.
-How do these stages of character development contribute to theme? - ✓ Plot: Consider passages that contain the most pivotal moments in the plot.
-What makes these moments essential in revealing the novel's theme? - ✓ Setting: Consider major locations of the novel.
+- ✓ Characterization: Consider and note passages that demonstrate strong characterization.
+How do these stages of character development contribute to text as a whole (theme)? - ✓ Plot: Consider passages that contain the most pivotal moments in the plot.
+What makes these moments essential in revealing the novel's theme? - ✓ Setting: Consider the major times and locations of the novel.
 How do these settings influence the characterization, conflict, plot, and/or theme? - ✓ Style (diction, syntax): Consider passages that have the most effective language.
 How do these passages help create meaning?
 Why are these word choices (diction) and sentence structures (syntax) effective? - ✓ Motifs: A motif is the purposeful recurrence of an element in literature (symbol, idea, character, etc.).
 Look for patterns or repeating ideas in the novel (communication, heredity, companionship, fate, etc.).
 What are the patterns and ideas that contribute to theme?